specificationeffectiveness/JSS/README.md

-# Siesta
+# Siesta (Simple ImperativE SpecificaTion lAnguage)

-**Siesta (Simple ImperativE SpecificaTion lAnguage)** is a minimalist language designed for expressing behavioral properties.
+**Siesta** is a minimalist specification language designed to express behavioral properties of programs.

-It is built on top of **Java**, leveraging the familiarity many developers already have with the language.
+It is built on top of **Java**, leveraging the familiarity that many developers already have with the language and its ecosystem.

-Siesta focuses on including only the essential elements required to express different types of properties, prioritizing simplicity over generality.
+Siesta focuses on **simplicity**:
+- Includes only the minimal set of features required to express different kinds of behavioral properties.
+- Does not aim for generality, but instead prioritizes clarity and essential expressiveness.
+- Maintains close alignment with Java syntax, making it easy for developers to adopt.

+The goal of Siesta is to provide a straightforward and efficient approach to runtime verification, reducing complexity while preserving the expressive power necessary to specify meaningful properties.

 ---